French priest kidnapped by gunmen in northern Cameroon

 Vandenbeusch arrived in Cameroon in 2011, having previously been a priest in the Paris suburb of Sceaux.

-“We have good reason to believe that it may have been people from Nigeria and Boko Haram in particular,” he said.
+“We have good reason to believe that it may have been people from Nigeria and Boko Haram in particular,” Marsaud said.

 Henri Djionyang, the vicar general of Maroua in Cameroon, told Radio France International that locals said the kidnappers spoke to each other in English.
-The Far North province of Cameroon is Francophone, while English is spoken in Nigeria.
+The Far North province of Cameroon is francophone, English is the language of Nigeria.

-If the work of Boko Haram, the attack would be the latest by Islamists on French in the region.
+If confirmed to be the work of Boko Haram, the attack would be the latest by Islamists targeting French in the region.

-Two French journalists were killed in Mali this month and responsibility was claimed by al Qaeda in the Islamic Maghreb in retaliation for France’s operations in Mali.
-Security experts say the killings might have resulted from a botched kidnapping.
+Two French journalists were killed in northern Mali this month in an attack claimed by al Qaeda in the Islamic Maghreb (AQIM) in retaliation for France’s operations in Mali.
+Security experts say the killing may have been a botched kidnapping.

 Boko Haram kidnapped a French family of seven on holiday in northern Cameroon in February and released them in April.

-Hollande denied a ransom had been paid but a confidential Nigerian government report seen by Reuters said Boko Haram was given the equivalent of $3.15 million by French and Cameroonian negotiators.
+Hollande denied a ransom was paid but a confidential Nigerian government report seen by Reuters said Boko Haram was given the equivalent of $3.15 million by French and Cameroonian negotiators.

-Additional reporting by Brian Love and Gerard Bon in Paris and Aziz El-Yaakoubi in Rabat; Writing by Daniel Flynn and Bate Felix; Editing by Matthew Mpoke Bigg and Andrew Roche
+Additional reporting by Brian Love in Paris and Aziz El-Yaakoubi in Rabat; Writing by Daniel Flynn and Bate Felix; Editing by Matthew Mpoke Bigg and Alison Williams